Turtles at the Bottom 🐢

 Energy

-The energy of a thermal system is defined by its internal energy \(U\), which is simply the total kinetic and potential energy of each of its particles.
+The energy of a thermal system is defined by its internal energy \(U\), which is simply the total kinetic and potential energy of its particles.

 Work

 Work is defined as energy transferred by a force acting through a displacement.
 “Displacement” usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it’s defined more generally as changing an extensive variable.
 An extensive variable is any quantity that defines the size or amount of matter in a system, such as volume, mass, etc..
-This is in contrast to intensive variables such as temperature and pressure which do not change when a system’s volume, for example, is cut in half.
+This contrasts with intensive variables such as temperature and pressure which do not change when volume, for example, is cut in half.

 There are many different types of work.
-For example, if a system contains charges in a potential \(\phi\), we can “displace” charge by adding an amount \(dq\).
-The work done in this case is
+For example, if a system contains charges in a potential \(\phi\), we can “displace” charge by adding an amount \(dq\) thereby doing an amount of work given by

 \[dW_{\text{electrical}} = \phi\ dq\]

-Similarly, if we displace a system’s volume \(V\) against a pressure \(P\) then the work done is
+Similarly, if we displace a system’s volume \(V\) against a pressure \(P\), the work done is

 \[dW_{\text{mechanical}} = -P\ dV\]